assada/tg-music-downloader/README.md

 # Telegram downloader bot

-This bot wil download audio files which you are send to him.
+This bot wil download audio files which you are sending to him.
+Working with youtube, soundcloud and direct files.

 <p align="center">
     <a href="https://i.imgur.com/VcxQma7.png">